Ex Post Conditions for the Exactness of Optimal Power Flow Conic Relaxations: Conic relaxations of the optimal power flow

-which are obtained by omitting non-convex constraints obtained using the reformulation-linearization technique on $\W_{ij}=v_i v_j^*$ \cite{bingane2018tight}.
-A process similar to what was used to obtain \texttt{OPF-SOCR} from \texttt{OPF-SDR} is used to derive \texttt{OPF-TCR} from \texttt{OPF-nSDR}: \eqref{eq:nSDR} is relaxed such that it is only enforced on the $2\times 2$ principal submatrices of $\W$ and the corresponding voltage magnitude vector entries associated with a line $ij \in \mathcal{L}$.
-This takes the following form:
+where $\mathbf{v} \in \CC$ is the vector of voltage phasors, and adds $\W_{11} \leq \left(\underline{v}_1 + \overline{v}_1 \right) \Ree\left\{ v_1 \right\} - \underline{v}_1 \overline{v}_1$, and $\Ima \left\{v_1\right\} = 0$, which are obtained by omitting non-convex constraints resulting from using the reformulation-linearization technique on $\W_{ij}=v_i v_j^*$ \cite{bingane2018tight}.
+A process similar to what was used to obtain \texttt{OPF-SOCR} from \texttt{OPF-SDR} is utilized to derive \texttt{OPF-TCR} from \texttt{OPF-nSDR}: \eqref{eq:nSDR} is relaxed such that it is only enforced on the $2\times 2$ principal submatrices of $\W$ and the corresponding voltage magnitude vector entries associated with a line $ij \in \mathcal{L}$.

-for all $ij \in \mathcal{L}$.
 Lastly, considering that node $1$ is a slack bus, we can use \texttt{OPF-STCR}, which sits between \texttt{OPF-SDR} and \texttt{OPF-TCR} in terms of tightness.
-In \texttt{OPF-STCR}, \eqref{eq:rel_tcr} is strengthened by embedding the relations $v_1 = \sqrt{\W_{11}}$ and $v_i = \frac{\W_{i1}}{v_1}$ directly in the constraint as follows:
+In \texttt{OPF-STCR}, the previous constraint is strengthened by directly embedding within it the relations $v_1 = \sqrt{\W_{11}}$ and $v_i = \frac{\W_{i1}}{v_1}$.
+This last relaxation is also shown to be equivalent to \texttt{OPF-SDR} in radial topologies~\cite[Proposition 4]{bingane2018tight}.
+It then follows that \texttt{OPF-STCR} is exact in such topology.
+Finally, \texttt{OPF-TCR} and \texttt{OPF-STCR} are shown to be tighter than \texttt{OPF-SOCR}~\cite{bingane2018tight}.